bnb-chain/greenfield-storage-provider/README.md

 #### Edit configuration

-If you want to view detailed config.toml, you car visit this page [Detailed Config](./docs/run-book/config_template.toml).
+If you want to view detailed config.toml, you car visit this [page](./docs/run-book/config/config_template.toml).

 The following lists some important configuration information: